APAR1992/tonytonyjan.github.com/source/_posts/2012-12-12-tjmarkdownpaste-markdown-with-tex-code-highlight.markdown

 *   [Google Group][group]
 *   [Github][project site]

-[TJMarkdownPaste] is a Markdown bloggin service with Tex mathematical syntax and automatic code highlight.
+[TJMarkdownPaste][site] is a Markdown bloggin service with Tex mathematical syntax and automatic code highlight.

 It aims to build a blogging service that belongs to we engineers and mathematician.
 It's a leisure project after my work, so there is no explicit schedule or plan.
 Feel free to [join us][project site] if your are interested in our project, then we can work together and discuss about the future of TJMarkdownPaste in the future together. =)